Undead (film): Reception

 The film was given a 32% rating on the review aggregator Rotten Tomatoes, which delivered the verdict "This low-budget homage to the zombie genre borrows heavily from superior predecessors and revels in a pile of its own campiness -- neither original nor watchable enough to entertain."
 Another aggregator Metacritic gave it a "generally unfavorable" 34 out of 100.

 Roger Ebert said that "Undead is the kind of movie that would be so bad it's good, except it's not bad enough to be good enough."

 However, David Stratton reviewed the film for Variety said it was a "precociously inventive horror pic," although "the film's threatened humans aren't a very likeable bunch and a grievously overlong running time reps a definite downer."

 It was awarded the FIPRESCI Prize at the 2003 Melbourne International Film Festival for "Daring to be everything that Australian films are not supposed to be: part of a popular, disreputable genre.
 We commend it as an entertainment that is also political while showing the pleasures of hands-on film-making."

 Box office

-Undead was distributed by Imagine Entertainment in Australia, Warner Bros. in the United Kingdom and Lionsgate in the United States.
+Undead was distributed by Madman Entertainment in Australia, Warner Bros. in the United Kingdom and Lionsgate in the United States.
 It grossed A$149,590 at the box office in Australia.